codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you give a sick lemon?
-Lemonaid.
+Why do cows wear bells?
+Because their horns don't work.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Automated Database
+ 1. 1GB
- 2. Alternative Drive
+ 2. Unlimited
- 3. Active Department
+ 3. 512MB
- 4. Active Directory
+ 4. 5GB

 <details>
   <summary>Answer</summary>
-  Active Directory
+  1GB
 </details>